yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-commons/README.md

 ## Exercise #4 - Array methods(Reduce implementation)

-In this Exercise, you are provided with `reduce<T, InitializerT>(arr: T[], callback: (accumulator: InitializerT, currentElement: T) => InitializerT, initializer: InitializerT = undefined)` function declaration and you can safely expect it's arguments to be valid.
+In this Exercise, you are provided with `reduce<T, InitializerT>(arr: T[], callback: (accumulator: InitializerT, currentElement: T) => InitializerT, initializer: InitializerT = undefined)` function declaration and you can safely expect its arguments to be valid.

 Your objectives are to: